 As one sees from table 1, the inflation rate objective in the first years of EMU was nearly fulfilled in the euro area as a whole with a HICP inflation rate of 2.1% on average 1999-2001.
 However, the dispersion over the Euroland member states was considerable, ranging from 1.4% in France to 3.9% in Ireland.
 Since the early nineties one sees a strong convergence of inflation rates starting with a standard deviation value for EUR-12 (euro area with 12 member states) of over 5 in 1990 to below one in 2001.
-The expectation of a "zero dispersion" for the EU as a consequence of the "law of one price" due to the impact of the Single Market (more competition on an integrated market) and additionally because of the Single Currency in the EMU is an illusion (see EU, 2001c).
-But also the other macro variables - be it GDP growth (varying from 1.8% in Germany to 9.6% in Ireland with an EUR-12 average of 2.6% over the period 1999-2001) or unemployment (varying from 2.3% in Luxembourg to 14.3% in Spain with an EUR-12 average of 9% between 1999-2001) - exhibit still considerable differences in Euroland.
+The expectation of a "zero dispersion" for the EU as a consequence of the "law of one price" due to the impact of the Single Market (more competition on an integrated market) and additionally because of the Single Currency in the EMU is an illusion8 (see EU, 2001c).
+But also the other macro variables - be it GDP growth (varying from 1.8% in Germany to 9.6% in Ireland with an EUR-12 average of 2.6% over the period 1999-2001) or unemployment (varying from 2.3% in Luxembourg to 14.3% in Spain with an EUR-12 average of 9% between 1999-2001) - still exhibit considerable differences in Euroland.
 Besides the progress made in bringing down inflation, due to the pressure of the SGP the fiscal position of the member states of Euroland improved considerably.
-However, whereas some countries have already reached surpluses in their budget balances (e.g. Luxembourg and Finland with $+4\frac{1}{2}$ % of GDP, Ireland with +3% - all countries with higher than average GDP growth in the last years), some countries are still running deficits although on a minor scale (e.g. France, Germany, Italy with around -1% of GDP).
-Similarly, the debt to GDP ratios are still above 100% of GDP in Belgium, Greece and Italy, whereas all
+However, whereas some countries have already reached surpluses in their budget balances (e.g. Luxembourg and Finland with $+4\frac{1}{2}\%$ of GDP, Ireland with +3% - all countries with higher than average GDP growth in the last years), some countries still have a - albeit minor - deficit position (e.g. France, Germany, Italy with around -1% of GDP).
+Similarly, the debt to GDP ratios are still above 100% of GDP in Belgium, Greece and Italy, whereas all the other Euroland member states are already below or close to the Maastricht reference value of 60% of GDP (see table 1).